hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     ....
     ```

-    A full restart of the AWS VM is required to restart the fast sync.
+    The failure has been seen on AWS and Digital Ocean.
+A full restart of the AWS VM is required to
+    restart the fast sync.
+Fast sync is not [currently supported on Digital Ocean](https://github.com/hyperledger/besu/blob/master/CHANGELOG.md#143).

 !!! important